Karen Kassel, MS, RD, MEd

 obesity.
 It causes weight loss by decreasing the amount of food you can eat.

 The surgery treats severe obesity.
-Doctors use a calculation called body mass index (
+A calculation called body mass index (

-BMI) to determine how overweight or obese you are.
+BMI) is used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with:

 The success of vertical banded gastroplasty depends on your commitment.
 If lifestyle changes are made and maintained, the benefits of bariatric surgery include: